walk through image of how to get started with Google AppSheet

 SAVED

 Gone are the days when someone needed to know how to code to build an app.
-Today, nearly anyone can become a citizen developer — that is, a person who creates new business applications using low-code or no-code platforms.
+Today, nearly anyone can become a citizen developer — that is, a person who creates new business applications using low-code or no-code platforms, increasingly with the help of generative AI.

 And while there are many low- and no-code tools available today, one increasingly popular option is GoogleAppSheet, which claims more than 4.5 million apps were built using its platform.